View on GitHub

 ARC-OPT: Motivation

 ARC-OPT is a framework for optimization-based control of redundant robots.
 It contains various implementations of whole-body feedback control approaches on velocity-, acceleration- and force/torque-level.
-The core WBC library is written in C++, with Python bindings for most functionalilities.
+The core WBC library is written in C++, with Python bindings for most functionalities.
 It aims at facilitating the specification and benchmarking of whole-body controllers for redundant robots, i.e., the target user group are software developers and control engineers.
 Compared to existing frameworks for optimization-based robot control, ARC-OPT provides

 Concepts

-The design of WBC library separates the whole-body controller into 4 main building blocks, namely controllers(s), robot model, scene and solver.
+The design of WBC library separates the whole-body controller into 4 main building blocks, namely controller(s), robot model, scene and solver.
 Robot models, scenes and solvers are implemented as plugins, which can be exchanged.

 wbc_overview